vanluom123/event-sourcing-kafka/README.md

-# Java-Microservices-CQRS-Event-Sourcing-with-Kafka
+# Java Microservices CQRS Event Sourcing with Spring Kafka
-Spring Boot Microservices that comply to the CQRS &amp; Event Sourcing patterns, powered by Java and Apache Kafka
+Spring Boot Microservices that comply to the CQRS; Event Sourcing patterns, powered by Java and Apache Kafka